microsoft/msticpy/docs/source/data_acquisition/DataProv-MSDefender.rst

     Microsoft Graph API.
 The MDE/MDATP endpoints are maintained for backwards compatibility and as a fallback option.

-    The Microsoft Threat Protection API provider (M365D) has been removed.
-If you specify "M365D" as the provider name, it will automatically use MDE endpoints for backwards compatibility.
+    The Microsoft 365 Defender API (M365D) was deprecated by Microsoft and is no longer supported.
+The M365D provider has been removed from MSTICPy.
+If you specify "M365D" as the provider name, it will automatically fall back to using MDE endpoints for backwards compatibility.

 Once you have registered the application, you can use it to connect to the MS Defender API using your chosen data environment.